-Visitors are not routinely charged to cover the costs of the administration involved with the visit.
 The School of Modern Languages and Cultures does not provide a salary or other payments to visitors.
 Visitors should apply for research funding schemes through their own home institution or equivalent.
-The academic visitor will be responsible for his/her own travel, accommodation and maintenance costs.
+The academic visitor will be responsible for their own travel, accommodation and maintenance costs.
 Scholars are responsible for ensuring that they have the correct travel documentation, including visas.

 The School of Modern Languages can supply an official letter confirming acceptance as an Academic Visitor that can be used to support any application that made, but unfortunately the School cannot assist the applicant with an application for a visa or work permit for the purpose of the visit.